ding-lab/TinDaisy/docs/processing_description.v2.6.md

 Three files are output:
 * `ProximityFiltered.vcf` = Output VCF - contains all variants which were called by 2 or 3 callers.
+  * The FILTER field of this VCF indicates which filters a variant failed, or PASS if passed all filters
 * `result.maf` = Clean VCF - contains only variants which passed all filters
 * `HotspotFiltered.vcf` = Clean MAF - MAF file corresponding to Clean VCF